 Take your three miles out to a trail or hike for a challenge and an extra dose of calm.

 One of the most common issues Stonehouse sees in the clients he coaches is pain and issues that result from overdoing exercise when you haven’t been active.
-Keep in mind that even one mile is something you should do at your own pace, and work your way off if you’ve been sidelined from an injury, sickness, or some other event.
+Keep in mind that even one mile is something you should do at your own pace, and work your way up to if you’ve been sidelined due to an injury, sickness, or, you know, life.

-Finally, the shoes that you wear (here are some that are podiatrist approved) are also key since your feet need the proper support to carry you on your walks.
-Don’t forget that you need to replace your sneakers about every 6 months, depending on how much you walk—if you’re not sure, try this 10-second test to check.
+Finally, the shoes that you wear while walking (here are some that are podiatrist-approved, and here are the best shoes for walking and standing all day) are also key since your feet need the proper support to carry you through each step.
+Don’t forget that you need to replace your sneakers about every six months, depending on how much you walk—if you’re not sure, try this 10-second test to check.
+If you find that you need a new pair, consider checking out a pair of Hoka shoes for walking—a brand many podiatrists recommend.

 1. Upper body form tips